WilkBob/TowerDefenseJs/README.md

 # Tower Defense JS 🏰

 Tower Defense JS is a browser-based game developed using Vite and Vanilla JavaScript.
 This project is structured to provide a clear separation of concerns, making it easier to understand and extend.
+To play, go here: https://wilkbob.github.io/TowerDefenseJs/ Currently, the level system is incomplete.
+Press l, k, and j to spawn enemies, and m to add money!
 ## Project Structure 📂

 The project is organized into several key directories: